 Where there's muck, there's brass.
 It's certainly true in London, where the soil, spoil and detritus of the city has for centuries been put to good effect.
-This week, excavated earth from the Crossrail dig was transported over to Wallasea Island in Essex as part of efforts to create the largest artificial nature reserve in Europe.
+As part of the Crossrail dig, excavated earth was transported over to Wallasea Island in Essex as part of efforts to create the largest artificial nature reserve in Europe.
 This is just the tip of the mudberg in London's long history of dirt recycling.

 The King's Cross dust pile rebuilds Moscow